5 Written questions

 - A posteriori

-- a Any view that denies the existence of a single universally applicable moral standard.
+- a In ethics, the view that affirms the existence of a single universally applicable moral standard.

-- d Pertaining to knowledge stated in empirically verifiable statements; inductive reasoning.
+- e Pertaining to knowledge stated in empirically verifiable statements; inductive reasoning.

 - The view that events are fixed and that humans can do nothing to alter them.